PRECIOUS-Gold pushes back towards two-year high, silver crosses $21/oz

 * GRAPHIC-2016 asset returns: reut.rs/1WAiOSC

-rising more than 7 percent at one point and breaking above $21
+more than 7 percent at one point and breaking above $21 an ounce

-an ounce for the first time in two years.
-The metal has also
+for the first time in two years.
+The metal has also benefited

 "The Brexit vote caused uncertainty and most people don't